ONLINE - ZOOM in Boulder, CO

 Because working in these communities is a long-term commitment (not just a “voluntourism” opportunity to check off your good deed for the year), we want to make sure that coaches are ready to commit.
 We also want to pay coaches for their work.
 To do so, here is the process to become a CARE Certified Coach.

-- NOTE: The payment is to ensure attendance at both workshops - you must attend both sessions and submit the Final Reflection form to receive the refund.
+- NOTE: The deposit is to ensure attendance at both workshops - you must attend both sessions and submit the Final Reflection form to receive the refund.

 - We want to influence Colorado's Culture!
 Because of this, we will refund Colorado Coaches or leaders Once you finish both sessions and turn in your final reflection form you will be a certified CARE Coach.